 The state survey team observed two Certified Nursing Assistants (CNAs) providing incontinent care for a resident just before dinner time on July 25, 2017.
 One Certified Nursing Assistant stated that the resident “needs a full bed” stating that the resident “is soaked and she needs linens and everything.
 There was a large brown ring on the sheet that extended from one side of the mattress to the other.
 When she was removed from the mattress, there was a large wet spot extending from one side of the mattress to the other, and there was a strong foul odor coming from the mattress.”

 The other Certified Nursing Assistant removed the bottom sheet, and without cleaning, disinfecting or attempting to dry the mattress, placed a clean sheet on the mattress over the wet spot.”

 If you and your family believe your loved one has suffered injuries or harm while living at Van Buren Healthcare and Rehabilitation Center, contact the Arkansas nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of Crawford County victims of mistreatment living in long-term facilities including nursing homes in Van Buren.
+Our network of attorneys fights aggressively on behalf of Crawford County victims of mistreatment living in long-term facilities including nursing homes in Van Buren.
 Allow our reputable attorneys to handle every aspect of your monetary compensation claim against every individual or entity that caused harm to your loved one.